 - If you have created a rescue medium using a disc, use the following instructions to use the rescue medium: - 1.
-Turn off your computer.

-- 2. Repeatedly press and release the F12 key when turning on the computer.
-When the Boot Menu window opens, release the F12 key. - 3.
+Turn off your computer. - 2.
+Repeatedly press and release the F12 key when turning on the computer.
+When the Boot Menu window is displayed, release the F12 key. - 3.
 In the Boot Menu window, select the desired optical drive as the first boot device.
 Then, insert the rescue disc into the optical drive and press Enter.
 The rescue medium starts. - If you have created a rescue medium using a USB hard disk drive, use the following instructions to use the rescue medium: - 1.
 Attach the USB hard disk drive to one of the USB connectors on your computer. - 2.
 Repeatedly press and release the F12 key when turning on the computer.
 When the Boot Menu window opens, release the F12 key. - 3.
 In the Boot Menu window, select the USB hard disk drive as the first boot device and press Enter.
-The rescue medium starts.
+The rescue medium starts. - If you have created a rescue medium using the secondary internal hard disk drive, set the secondary internal hard disk drive as the first boot device in the startup device sequence to start the rescue medium.